Twin Brook is 2015 Green Pasture Award Winner

 Brothers Aaron and Adam own and operate Twin Brook Dairy, the 2015 Green Pasture Award Winner.
 Even before they took over full ownership of the family’s dairy farm, Twin Brook Dairy in West Minot, in 2010, brothers Aaron and Adam Trundy had made cow comfort a top priority.

 “The more comfortable they are, the better their milk production is and they’re happier,” Adam said.

-Cows live in spacious free stall barns with optimal ventilation, large stalls for the cows to lounge in, each filled deep with sand – it’s like lying on the beach.
+Cows live in spacious free stall barns with optimal ventilation, large stalls to lounge in, each filled deep with sand.
+It’s like lying on the beach.
 In another effort to improve cow comfort and health, the Trundys started milking the cows three times a day in 2013.

 This year, they were recognized for their efforts with the New England Green Pastures Award for the state of Maine.
 Each year, one farm from each of the New England states is selected.
-These farms are chosen based on “pasture quality and forage management, production, herd/milk quality, financial stability and community involvement.”
+These farms are chosen based on pasture quality and forage management, production, herd, milk quality, financial stability, and community involvement.

 Aaron and Adam’s parents Maynard “Sonny” and Susan Trundy started the farm with just two milk cows in 1976.
 Over time, the herd was increased to 80-100 cows.
 After school, Adam stayed on the farm, while Aaron worked off the farm.

-Some additional photos from around the farm:
+Some additional photos from around Twin Brook Farm:

 That one Jersey tends to stand out amongst so many Holsteins.
 While there is so much new construction going on at Twin Brook Dairy, some of the old buildings do remain.